mcomunita/tonetwist-afx-dataset/README.md

 ---
 # Contributions

 We invite anyone to contribute to this repo by recording and publishing more data.
-We assume you are knowleageable enough to know how to do it properly and we do not aim to verify the data.
+We assume you are knowleageable enough to know how to do it properly and we do not aim to verify new contributions.

 Few points:
 - Please use the same naming convention and folder structure used across the whole dataset (look at 1 internal and 1 external source for guidance).